Qinghai–Tibet Railway (Xining–Lhasa)

 Engine / Locomotive

-China Railway DF-series diesel-electric locomotives (DF4D / DF8B) hauling the route; electric traction on the electrified Golmud–Lhasa section (25 kV 50 Hz) using CR HXD1C and HXD1 locomotives
+China Railway DF-series diesel-electric locomotives (DF4D / DF8B) on the Xining–Golmud non-electrified section; CR HXd1C and HXd1 electric locomotives (25 kV 50 Hz AC) on the electrified Golmud–Lhasa section

 Locomotive Weight